This page lists terms used in the Looker product and user documentation.

 Table calculations are similar to spreadsheet formulas and are performed on the results of a query, after the query has executed.

 Themes are a way to customize the appearance of your embedded Looker dashboards and Explores.
 You can use themes to customize font family, text color, background color, tile color, and other visual elements.

-Tiles are visualizations added to a dashboard from an Explore or a Look.
+Tiles are visualizations that are added to a dashboard from an Explore or a Look.
 Tiles can be query-based or Look-linked.
 Query tiles differ from Look-linked tiles because they are stored only on dashboards.

 - time zone settings